 As good enthusiasts of a beautiful sunset, we recommend Gallo Restaurant during dawn to watch this show, accompanied by a cold white wine and snacks.
 It makes me want to come back just by thinking about it!

 Colher de Pau

-The Colher de Pau restaurant chain has units spread across Porto Seguro and is a sure bet if you are unsure of where to eat.
-The chain is highly awarded and has a very cozy standard environment.
+The Colher de Pau restaurant chain has units spread all across Porto Seguro and it is a sure bet if you are unsure of where to eat.
+The chain is highly awarded and it has a very cozy standard environment.
 If you want to throw yourself into an extravagant meal, it’s worth ordering their lobster, accompanied by a fruit drink.

 Vovó Bela Restaurante

 If you are in the mood to get away from the seafood and eat a delicious pizza or hamburger, Vovó Bela Restaurante will make you very satisfied.
 It’s super well recommended!

 Located close to the Passarela do Descobrimento, Banzé Restaurant offers a mix of Bahian and contemporary cuisine.
 The atmosphere and the dishes have a slightly less rustic feel and more for the refined, being a beautiful option for a more special night, where it’s worth investing in the dinner.

 Located in the middle of the bustle of Taperapuã Beach, Cabana Malibu offers fresh seafood options, very cold beers to enjoy with your feet in the sand and a super cozy atmosphere to relax.

 As usual, here are some tips for you to make your trip more sustainable: